toiletpapar/infrastructure/docs/smithers/d00-smithers.md

 * In `smithers-expo` project, run `npm run build`.
 This will generate the native android project in the `smithers-expo/android` folder.
 * Run Android Studio
 * Open the `smithers-expo/android` project.
 It will take a while for android studio to build your project.

-https://developer.android.com/studio/publish/preparing
+* Navigate to Build > Build Variants
+* From the Build Variants menu, select "Release" for "app"
+* Navigate to Build > Build App Bundles/APK(s) > Build APK
+* Distribute your code (via "forgotten" USB sticks, phishing emails, Google Drive)

+Note: It may prompt you to sign your APK.
+You can find instructions for that as well as other general information about publishing here: https://developer.android.com/studio/publish/preparing